 Animation Conversion

-The animation frame in SVG format were then traced using some scripts I wrote to convert them to x/y coord pairs in C++ format so they can be imported into the Arduino code that runs on the ESP32.
+The animation frames in SVG format were then traced using some scripts I wrote to convert them to x/y coord pairs in C++ format so they can be imported into the Arduino code that runs on the ESP32.
 This isn’t the most compact format but luckily I ran out of free time to create the animations before I ran out of storage space.

 Hardware